teedjay/playground-quarkus/README.md

 - [x] Extension : Kafka
 - [x] Extension : Vert.x
 - [x] Others : Uploading multipart/form-data using JAX-RS (with RestEASY MultipartFormDataInput plugin)
+- [ ] Bug : UsersResourceTest is disabled (does not run when quarkus-smallrye-openapi is included)

 ## Some comments ...
 > Doesn't require JAX-RS application (@ApplicationPath) <br/>